PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 It’s the part of your PG&E bill that belongs to PG&E for eternity.

-And this is exactly why solar owners are blowing up Reddit right now.
+And that’s exactly why solar owners are blowing up Reddit right now.

 Why This New Charge Has People Talking

 PG&E’s new Base Charge is a fixed monthly fee that every customer pays, whether they have solar or not.
-What’s throwing people off is that it works differently from the rest of the bill: it doesn’t change based on how much energy you use or produce.
+What’s throwing people off is that it operates outside the rest of the bill.

-The real story here isn’t that solar customers are “hit harder.”
-It’s that PG&E now has a fixed line item they can adjust over time, which is why so many Californians are paying attention to what comes next.
+The real issue isn’t that solar customers are being “punished.”
+It’s that PG&E now has a permanent line item they control, regardless of how efficient or independent you become.
+That’s why people are paying attention.

 What the Base Charge Actually Changes